How to File a Car Accident Claim in Virginia Beach

 - Don’t assign blame to yourself.
 There could be many reasons that the accident happened that are not apparent to you in the chaos that follows a crash.

 - Even if you think you are at fault, don’t apologize or admit fault.
-You may be stunned from the accident, or you may not have seen problematic behavior from the other driver that led to the accident.
+You may be stunned by the accident, or you may not have seen problematic behavior from the other driver that led to the accident.

 Get a Complete Medical Evaluation

 Even if you think you haven’t been seriously injured, be sure to see a doctor and get a medical evaluation as soon as possible after the crash.
 Some injuries are obvious and require immediate treatment.
 Others may take time to make themselves known.
-Whiplash, internal injuries, traumatic brain injuries and other conditions may not show up until hours or days after an accident.
+Whiplash, internal injuries, traumatic brain injuries, and other conditions may not show up until hours or days after an accident.
 Protect yourself and your claim by getting a medical evaluation.

 Notify Your Insurer

 Contact your insurer as soon as possible and notify them that you were involved in an accident.
-Provide only the basic the facts about the accident – the date, the location, who was involved, etc. You may not know all of the circumstances or details that resulted in your accident.
+Provide only the basic facts about the accident – the date, the location, who was involved, etc. You may not know all of the circumstances or details that resulted in your accident.
 Even if you think you may be at fault, you may not be.

 The insurance company will gather all of the relevant information and conduct an investigation.
 Depending on how serious the accident was, the insurance company may pull in experts to analyze and even reconstruct the scene.
 In many cases, it’s important to seek an independent investigation and analysis of the crash to discover its true cause.